mkrell23/odin-calculator/README.md

-# odin-calculator
+# Odin Calculator
-Simple browser calculator app
+Simple browser calculator app from the Odin Project